 In October, Namine had two surgeries.
 First, her stoma (the hole left from where her tracheostomy was) was closed because it wasn’t healing on its own.
 Second, her clubfoot was partially repaired (or so we thought).
 Her feet would not rotate completely to the correct position, so she needed further corrective casting.
 We were quite happy when Namine’s casts were finally able to come off.
 The splints were much easier for her to deal with.

-In May of 2011, Namine had surgery to close an inguinal hernia.
+In May, Namine had surgery to close an inguinal hernia.
 The hernia was suspected to be caused by her caudal regression.
 As such, the nature of the hernia led doctors to believe that mesh would need to used to close it up, as the muscle would not have been formed in the first place.
 But when they opened her up, they found a surprise: the muscle was all there, but it was not attached.
 That made the procedure much easier, with the added benefit of requiring no artificial mesh.

 In May of 2012, Namine had foot surgery again, in order to correct the mistakes made during the first foot surgery.
 This led to complications – and before the end, she was in danger of losing her foot.
 After all was said and done, Namine was stable with a vein graft.
 Looking back, it was probably the most terrifying moment of my parenthood, save for the day of her birth.